-The project would install a 54-foot wide and 337 foot long, two-span, cast-in-place, concrete boxgirder bridge.
+The project would install a 54-foot wide and 337 foot long, two-span, cast-in-place, concrete box-girder bridge.
 This would allow for a two-lane overcrossing with standard eight-foot wide shoulders and six-foot wide sidewalks, as required by the Caltrans Bridge Design Standards.
 Torrey Meadows Drive would be extended from the north and south into Caltrans right-of-way in order to connect to the bridge.
 Improvements to the SR-56 corridor from I-5 to I-15 are anticipated to be constructed in the years to come, as specified in the 2050 Regional Transportation Plan (RTP).
 The proposed project has been designed to accommodate the future conditions of SR-56 per the RTP.
 The proposed overcrossing may require removal and/or replacement of an impacted utility.
 In addition, the project will include installation of a new 16" water line within the bridge structure.
 The water line will be owned and operated by the City of San Diego.

-During construction, temporary full closures of SR-56 would be required for falsework construction.
 In order to reduce potential construction-related traffic conflicts, detours, and delays associated with construction activities, a Traffic Management Plan would be implemented.
+During construction, Temporary full closures of the SR-56 freeway and bike path/trail would be required for falsework construction.
+The full closures of the SR-56 freeway would occur at night to avoid disrupting commuter traffic.
+In order to reduce potential construction related traffic conflicts, detours, and delays associated with construction activities, a Traffic Management Plan would be implemented.
 All staging would occur within the right-of-way.
+Temporary construction easements within the landscaped areas adjacent to Torrey Meadows Drive will be needed during the construction phase.
 Right-of-way acquisitions would consist of construction easements within the landscaped areas adjacent to Torrey Meadows Drive.
 Following the completion of construction activities, highway planting impacted as a result of construction would be replaced within Caltrans's right-of-way.
 Streetscape and median landscaping would be replaced within the City's right-of-way continuing existing themes and plant palettes consistent with City guidelines.

 When the project is ready for construction, the City of San Diego and Caltrans will enter into a cooperative agreement to provide construction funding and construction oversight funds to Caltrans to complete the project.
-This project is being funded by the City's Facilities Benefit Assessment (FBA) fund.
+This project is being funded primarily by the City's Facilities Benefit Assessment (FBA) fund, with a small portion being funded by Capital Outlay.